NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Experiments

 \subsection{Robot Dynamic Model and Sensor Simulation Model}

-In the previous sections, we construct the dynamics model of the robot, and build a complex friction model of the Mecanum wheel structure.
+In the previous sections, we construct the dynamics model of the robot and build a complex friction model of the Mecanum wheel structure.
 In addition, we also build the noise model and the anomaly model for the LiDAR data.
 Therefore, in this section, we focus on answering two questions. \begin{itemize} \item \textbf{Q1}: Will it be better to use the friction model to simulate the dynamic response of the real robot? \item \textbf{Q2}: Can the noise model and the anomaly model simulate the real LiDAR data? \end{itemize}

 \emph{1) Will it be better to use the friction model to simulate the dynamic response of the real robot?} We set up a set of control sequences on the real robot and collect the velocity of the robot at each moment.
 We also apply the sequence to the simulation environment and collect the simulated velocity.
-For comparison, we also construct a common simplified friction model.
+The parameters of the simulation are shown in Table \ref{table_sim_param} For comparison, we also construct a common simplified friction model.
 The experimental results are shown in Fig. \ref{fig_dynamic}.

 From the results in the figure, we can see that our friction model can better simulate the speed response of the robot than the simplified friction model.
-Especially when the speed direction changes, due to the combined effect of rolling and sliding friction, the simplified friction model is difficult to simulate the non-linear change of speed.
+Especially when the speed direction changes due to the combined effect of rolling and sliding friction, the simplified friction model makes it difficult to simulate the non-linear change of speed.

-\emph{2) Can the noise model and the anomaly model simulate the real LiDAR data?} To verify the LiDAR anomaly data model, we collect 1000 frames of LiDAR data in different locations in the real environment.
+\emph{2) Can the noise model and the anomaly model simulate the real LiDAR data?} To verify the LiDAR anomaly data model, we collect 1000 frames of LiDAR data {at} different locations in the real environment.
 The left part of Fig. \ref{fig_laser_anomaly} shows the real LiDAR anomaly data distribution and the distribution of data sampled from the anomaly model.
 It can be seen that the real data distribution is very consistent with the simulated data distribution, and the KL divergence between the two data distributions is very small $(-0.0051)$.